-B. FULL PROPOSAL GUIDANCE
+B.FULL PROPOSAL GUIDANCE

-- Notification of status of Letter of Intent: May 5, 2023 - •Full proposals due: June 20, 2023, by 11:59 pm ET - Final selection, all PIs notified: On or before September 20, 2023 - Funded projects begin: February 1, 2024 (contingent on receipt of federal funding)
+•Notification of status of Letter of Intent: July 28, 2025

+•Full proposals due: August 22, 2025, by 11:59 pm ET

+•Final selection, all PIs notified: On or before October 24, 2025

+•Funded projects begin: February 1, 2026 (contingent on receipt of federal funding)

-PLEASE NOTE: All prospective applicants must have submitted a LOI to submit a full proposal.
+PLEASE NOTE: All prospective applicants must have submitted an LOI to submit a full proposal.
 LOI will undergo an administrative review, after which those meeting the review requirements will be encouraged for submission as full proposals.